7stud/common-lisp/fiveam/fiveam-tutorial-testing-projects.md

 function in that package, `run!`, and the args for the function--when the package hasn't been created yet.
 The args for the `run!` function are whatever the function `find-symbol*` returns.  `find-symbol*` lets you specify a symbol, `master-suite`, in a package, `proj1/tests/main` that hasn't been read yet.
 None of the `fiveam` tutorials that I read has a `:perform` line that works.
-I got the `:perform` line above containing the tortured syntax from the `asdf` manual in the section describing the `test-op` function.
+I got the `:perform` line with the tortured syntax from the `asdf` manual in the section describing the `test-op` function.